macports/mpbb/README.md

       persist for the duration of an `mpbb` run, so it may be used to share ancillary files (e.g., a Subversion checkout of the ports tree) between builds of different ports.
+-   `$option_failcache_dir`:
+      A directory for storing information about previously failed builds which saves time because builds that are known to fail will not be attempted.